samshapley/OrchestrAI/README.md

 5. Add your new module to the pipeline, specifying its inputs and outputs.

 6. Run `orchestrate.py` to execute your new pipeline.

+You can repeat this process in a similar fashion to create new tools.

 The modularity of OrchestrAI makes it easy to add new AI capabilities as needed for your use case.
 Simply define the interface in `modules.py` and `pipeline.yml`, and OrchestrAI will automatically coordinate and execute the new module.